 Sponsored by Imperial Sugar

-Crisp and gooey cookies are good, but in my opinion nothing beats a truly chewy cookie.
+Nothing beats a truly chewy cookie.
 Many cookies claim to be chewy but are actually under baked gooey cookies.
-While gooey cookies can be really good, gooey sourdough cookies taste raw and are unappealing.
+While gooey cookies can be really good, gooey sourdough cookies tend to taste raw and unappetizing.

 Thanks to the perfect ratio of ingredients and tried and tested baking method these Sourdough Chocolate Chip Cookies are truly chewy and will retain their texture without becoming crispy and stale.